zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-recording-options.md

 For details on managing this option with meeting templates, see [IT admins - Create a custom meeting template in Microsoft Teams](create-custom-meeting-template.md#recording--transcription).

+For details on managing this option with sensitivity labels, see [Use sensitivity labels to protect calendar items, Teams meetings, and chat](/purview/sensitivity-labels-meetings).

 ## Recording and transcription lifecycle

 By default, meeting recordings and transcripts are deleted after 120 days.
 The following policies in the Teams admin center manage the recording lifecycle: